 The International Institute Experiential Learning Fund is designed to support faculty-led group travel for undergraduate, graduate or professional school students wishing to incorporate an education abroad experiential component into an ongoing course, group internship, or other academic program during either winter break or spring-summer terms.
 Although grants are primarily for student costs and it is expected that most faculty costs will be covered by their home department, the International Institute will consider requests for no more than half of the cost of (non-student) expenses.
 Grants are up to $10,000.

-- Requests for trips taking place during spring/summer 2016 may be submitted at either deadline (December or March).
+- Requests for trips taking place during spring/summer 2018 may be submitted at either deadline (December or March).

-- Description of the project (4 pages maximum).
-Include information on the educational value of the experience to the participants.
-Be explicit about the experiential nature (hands-on component) of the trip.
-What makes the activities substantially different than classroom lectures on the Ann Arbor campus and the expected benefits to the host country institutions.
+Successful applications will clearly present information on the educational value of the experience to the participants.
+Project descriptions should be explicit about the experiential nature (hands-on component) of the trip, and address what makes the activities substantially different than classroom lectures on the Ann Arbor campus and the expected benefits to the host country institutions.

-- Course syllabus that presents the trip’s academic content, outlines student learning outcomes, and provides a framework for how students will be evaluated.
+4. Detailed Course syllabus that presents the trip’s academic content, outlines student learning outcomes, and provides a framework for how students will be evaluated.